better-internet/radworks-docs/docs/using-radicle/overview.md

 small group of people with read/write access.

-In practice, this means that to fetch and receive changes from contributors, you have to [add other people as remotes to your project][arm].
+In practice, this means that to fetch and receive changes from contributors, you have to [add other people as remotes to your project][ar].
 Adding someone as a remote automatically tracks them, giving you a way to continuously subscribe to the updates they make to your project (i.e. new commits).